Enamulali/enams-nc-news/README.md

 # Welcome to NC News!

-A responsive front-end application, for a [news API](https://github.com/Enamulali/back-end-API-project).
+A responsive front-end social news application connected to my [backend news API](https://github.com/Enamulali/back-end-API-project).
 This was project was built using React as part of a full stack solo-project during the Northcoders bootcamp.

-To view a live version of this app, visit: https://nc-news-ea.netlify.app
+### To view a live version of this app, visit:
+https://nc-news-ea.netlify.app

 and view the back-end api hosted at: